-Swipe in/Swipe out mode issues (iPad Air, iPad iPhone 2, or iPad Pro Required):
+Swipe in/Swipe out mode issues (iPad Air, iPad iPhone 2, or iPad Pro or later Required):

-• Unable to get swiping in to work (the side pane won't open)

-- 1. Go to the Settings App (you can also access it from the "Adjust Settings" button) and select "Home Screen & Dock". - 2.
+- Unable to get swiping in to work (the side pane won't open) - 1.
+Go to the Settings App (you can also access it from the "Adjust Settings" button) and select "Home Screen & Dock". - 2.
 Select "Multitasking" and make sure that "Allow Multiple Apps" is selected (see below)

+Seneral 13:46 1 # 82%

-O General 13:46 Control Center More Bigger Allow Multiple Apps Display & Brightness When you swipe from the right edge of the screen, you can pull in a temporary overlay of Home Screen & Dock "More" shows up to 30 icons on each page with the option to keep the Today View on the Home Screen.
-"Bigger" shows up to 20 app icons. when you same man one right edge of the screen, you can put in a componery overlay of another app. () Accessibility TODAY VIEW Persistent Video Overlay 🛞 Wallpaper Keep Today View on Home Screen When this is on, videos will continue playing in an overlay, even when you press the Home button. 🛃 Siri & Search MUTTISKING & DOOK 🛞 Touch ID & Passcode Multitasking Gestures Battery Show Suggested and Recent Apps in Dock Use four or five Regies to: • Prich to the Home Screen • Swipe us to the App Switcher 🕛 Privacy Swipe left or right between apps
+Control Center More Bigger

+AA Display & Brightness

+Home Screen & Dock "More" shows up to 30 icons on each page with the option to keep the Today View on the Home Screen.
+"Bigger" shows up to 20 app icons. when you swipe from the right edge of the screen, you can pull in a temporary overlay of another app.

+Accessibility TODAY VIEW Persistent Video Overlay

+() Wallpaper Keep Today View on Home Screen When this is on, videos will continue playing in an overlay, even when you press the Home button.

+💦 Siri & Search MILITIASKING & DOCK

+M Touch ID & Passcode Multitasking Gestures

+Battery Show Suggested and Recent Apps in Dock Pinch to the Home Screen Swipe up to the App Switcher

+Privacy Swipe left or right between apps

-NOTE If you don't see the "Multitasking" option, then you're iPad doesn't support this mode.
+NOTE If you don't see the "Multitasking" option, then your iPad doesn't support this mode.